-Checkup and Cleans in Sydney CBD
+Checkup And Cleans in Sydney

-Dental Cleanings and Examinations
+Dental Cleanings And Examinations

 At CDC Dental, we recommend patients come in for regular cleans and dental examinations, often every 6 months.
 Bi-yearly examinations with our dentist are vital to your oral health and wellbeing, as they allow us to remove calcified plaque and tartar build-up that has gathered along the teeth and gums.
 Professional cleanings and exams can keep your gums and teeth healthy, and may help prevent gum disease.